Paul Drennan Cravath: Foreign policy

-Fisk University

-Cravath spent most of his childhood in Nashville, Tennessee, where his father, Reverend Erastus Milo Cravath, was a co-founder of Fisk University, and served as its first president from 1875 to 1900.
-Cravath later served as a member and chairman of the Fisk Board of Trustees for over 30 years, until his death in 1940.

 Personal life

 In 1892, he married the opera singer Agnes Huntington.
 Their daughter, Vera Agnes Huntington Cravath (1895–1985), was born on August 28, 1895.
-Reported on page one of The New York Times, the couple became legally and permanently separate, in 1926, while remaining married.
+The couple legally separated in 1926.
 Their daughter, then separated from her first husband, moved in with her father until her second marriage the following year.

 Vera Cravath married at least twice: to Lt.
 James Satterthwaite Larkin, about 1917, with whom she had a son, Adrian Cravath Larkin (who died in 2014, aged 94), then to William Francis Gibbs, in 1927, with whom she had two sons.
-She died in Rockport, Massachusetts in July 1985.
+She died in Rockport, Massachusetts, in July 1985.

-Cravath was a director of the New York Symphony Society and the Juilliard School of Music, and became chairman of the Metropolitan Opera in 1931 and was subsequently profiled by The New Yorker in its first January 1932 issue.
-He died in 1940.
+Cravath served as a member and chairman of the Fisk University board of trustees for over 30 years.
+Cravath was a director of the New York Symphony Society and the Juilliard School of Music and became chairman of the Metropolitan Opera in 1931 and was subsequently profiled by The New Yorker in its first January 1932 issue.

+Cravath died July 1, 1940 and is buried in Locust Valley Cemetery, Locust Valley, New York.